 For registration of a medical device in the UDID, the manufacturer shall offer the UDI data also the UDI-DI and other important data elements related to it and the device specifications.
 At the initial stage, it does not include the UDI-PI or any other confidential commercial information.
 The core and important data elements will be accessible to the public (without any fee).
 The publicly accessible data are the least data elements to recognize a device through supply chain and its usage.
 The manufacturer is responsible for initial submission and updates of the data.
 Data on fresh UDIs must be accessible at the time the product is opted to go to the market.
 Modifications to a data element do not need a new UDI; however one should request an update of the UDID data within thirty days.
 It is important to realize that the presence of a medical device in the UDID does not mean compliance of the device with the MDR regulation, but only shows that UDI procedural have met.

-The European EUCOMED database is still in process, and it is not evident when will it be available.
-But, manufacturers and any operators with labeling responsibilities should act proactively to understand the dynamics to submit EU UDI as per the new regulations.
+The European EUDAMED database is still in process, and its actor registration module is now available.
+Therefore, manufacturers and any operators with labeling responsibilities should act proactively to understand the dynamics to submit EU UDI as per the new regulations.
 TS Quality & Engineering white paper provides a Step-by-Step Guide for organizations operating in the Europe to move for the preparation of European EU – UDI compliance issues.

 Medical Devices Manufacturers’ to Plan for Future Success